tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   non-finite value on device needs a readback of a reduction on every call, which would serialise the stream.
 The values pass through unchanged; the op does not raise.
+* **The max pooling ops that carry indices are float32 and NHWC only.**
-* **`MaxPoolWithArgmax` is not implemented.** MPSGraph returns the position within the pooling window rather than the flattened position in the image, and emitting indices in the wrong coordinate system would quietly corrupt any model that unpools with them.
+  MPSGraph reports the winner's position within the pooling window rather than the flattened position in the image that TensorFlow defines, so these run as shaders that scan the window and emit TensorFlow's index directly.
+  The gradient accumulates with a Metal atomic, which exists for float and not for half.
 * **The resize gradients are not implemented.** Every MPSGraph resize gradient entry point aborts the process on the current SDK with a channel mismatch assertion, for every shape and layout tried.
 Registering a kernel